hajimen/p2ppcb_software/p2ppcb_composer_f360/ReadMe.md

 9. **Hole** command

 It makes a 3D printable solid body.
 Right-click the body in the browser, choose **Save As Mesh**, choose STL, and OK.
 Send the STL file to your 3D printing service.

 10. There is an isolated thin wall?
 Oh...

 MJF cannot print isolated thin walls under 0.8 mm.
+It often occurs on elaborate designs.
+Some 3D printing services accept such STL file if you take on all risks.
+Some doesn't.
-If it occurs, you need to remove them by F360's features by yourself.
+In the case, you need to remove them by F360's features by yourself.

 ## Bridge and fill/hole - MF/MEV method

 Switches, stabilizers, and screws should be fixed on their holes on the frame.
 Such holes must be free of obstruction, otherwise parts will be stuck.

 On the other hand, a frame itself is not so rigorous about defects.
 A frame should be strong, stiff, and have essential areas to hold parts (internal screw thread, for example).
 Except for essential areas, a frame can have defects (voids) to some extent.
 Let's call such non-essential areas which surround essential areas as "supporting areas".

 PC0 adopts the fill/hole method to form a frame.
 Fill: make a block.
 Hole: cut the block.

 Make a block, how?
 By connecting essential+supporting areas to each other.
 Where key layout is dense, keys' essential+supporting areas overlap each other.
 In this case, a simple "join" operation is enough.
 Where key layout is sparse, a bridge should connect between essential+supporting areas.
 A bridge is a board parallel to the skeleton surface.
 By joining essential+supporting areas and a bridge, a block has been made.
 This is **Fill**.

 Cutting the block will be obvious.
 Holes must be void without defect, so the fill/hole method doesn't allow fill-after-hole.
 This is **Hole**.

 After fill/hole, we must check whether essential areas are filled without defects.
 The must-be-filled area is **MF** (must-filled).

 Hole areas don't always equal to their parts.
 Two parts cannot occupy the same area, but two insert paths can do.
 An insert path is occupied by a part while assembly, but it is left void after once the part has been assembled.
 A typical case is Cherry-style stabilizer's wire.
 Thus a hole area can be larger than its part.
 To know the area of a part itself, and to check the interference of parts each other, we need **MEV** (must-exclusively-void) area, in addition to hole area.

 To reduce inference check range, there is **Territory**.
 It declares the outer edge of fill-hole areas of a part.